Key take-aways form this article:

 Recently on the Insights blog we discussed some hard evidence on employee engagement and how it can have real bottom-line impact on an organisation.

-The following HR tools can be used to gather and interpret employee engagement data, but more importantly, show you the root causes of these results so you can act on them.
+So now that we’ve looked at how not to measure employee engagement: let’s look at some more effective ways to gather and interpret employee engagement data, as well as show you the root causes of these results so you can act on them.

 Gather Continuous Feedback

-By sending a quick pulse form to staff each month to see how they are going, you can give your people the opportunity to give feedback on things like how they are progressing towards their goals, if they need additional training, what they been achieving, and more.
+By sending a quick pulse form to staff each month to see how they are going, you can give your people the opportunity to give feedback on things like how they are progressing towards their goals, if they need additional training or support, what they have been achieving, and more.
 These answers help to identify areas that may be adding or detracting from engagement levels.

 Of course, it’s one thing to have this information available, but how can these large sums of data be effectively analysed and understood?
 This is where analytics tools come into play.